Posted on December 9, 2014 by Lety Laurel

 As in competitions past, each of this semester’s competing teams received guidance during the semester from an experienced professional from the SA Tech Boosters in the San Antonio technology community.

-Ian Clements , managing partner of Targeted Technology Fund II, was impressed with the winning technology.
+Ian Clements, managing partner of Targeted Technology Fund II, was impressed with the winning technology.

-“The product, Saynata, from the iSleepTech team is an outstanding example of how UTSA engineering and business students can work together and truly develop a unique product that can have a major impact and improve the lives of a significant numbers of patients with sleep apnea.
+“The product, Saynata, from the iSleepTech team is an outstanding example of how UTSA engineering and business students can work together and truly develop a unique product that can have a major impact and improve the lives of a significant number of patients with sleep apnea.
 I encourage the students to take the product to the next stage of development.”

-Second place winner Thetis Smart Engineering Innovations, a team of seven UTSA students, developed a prototype prosthetic foot that gives users a wide range of movement for low and high impact activities.
-The team includes business majors George Barrera and Amber Ernst and engineering majors Bernardo Weiler , Evan Themudo , Manuel Lechuga , Raul Garcia and Ryan Thackston .
+Second-place winner Thetis Smart Engineering Innovations, a team of seven UTSA students, developed a prototype prosthetic foot that gives users a wide range of movement for low and high-impact activities.
+The team includes business majors George Barrera and Amber Ernst and engineering majors Bernardo Weiler, Evan Themudo, Manuel Lechuga, Raul Garcia and Ryan Thackston.

-Third place winner Firefly developed a smart baby monitor that relays a baby’s vital signs through an app to his parents.
+Third-place winner Firefly developed a smart baby monitor that relays a baby’s vital signs through an app to his parents.
 Features include pulse detection, breathing recognition and face detection to ensure the baby is safely on his back in his crib.
-The team includes business majors Bradley Tanton , Richard Burge and Anthony Abel and engineering students Eduardo Rodriguez , Duy Do , Nguyen Tran and Eliud Oviedo .
+The team includes business majors Bradley Tanton, Richard Burge and Anthony Abel and engineering students Eduardo Rodriguez, Duy Do, Nguyen Tran and Eliud Oviedo.

 This year’s judges had a chance to review each team’s technology before hearing the team’s seven-minute pitch.
 The judges included:

-· Don Douglas , Liquid Networx, investor
+· Don Douglas, Liquid Networx, investor

-· Michael Girdley , Codeup, investor
+· Michael Girdley, Codeup, investor

-· Joe Miller , San Antonio Technology Center, investor
+· Joe Miller, San Antonio Technology Center, investor

-· Paul Kendall , investor
+· Paul Kendall, investor

 · Somer Baburek ’13, Claresta Solutions

-· Charlotte Youngquist , NuStar Energy
+· Charlotte Youngquist, NuStar Energy

-· Ross Davidson , Cox | Smith
+· Ross Davidson, Cox | Smith

-· Tommy McNish , Geekdom
+· Tommy McNish, Geekdom

 The other teams included:

-InCrowd, which offered a platform that connects brands with social media influencers by allowing brands to create campaigns, promote through social media influencers, analyze their performance and optimize their social media marketing.
+InCrowd, offered a platform that connects brands with social media influencers by allowing brands to create campaigns, promote through social media influencers, analyze their performance and optimize their social media marketing.

 GoPlayLo, which offered an event management and advertising website that allows businesses to streamline registration.